The Wind (Kayhan Kalhor and Erdal Erzincan album)

-The Wind is an album by Iranian Musician, Kayhan Kalhor, and Turkish folk Musician Erdal Erzincan that was released by ECM Records in 2006.
-It was their first collaborative album and The result is a set of instrumental compositions that flow into each other like one continuous work.
+The Wind is an album by Iranian kamancheh player Kayhan Kalhor and Turkish bağlama player Erdal Erzincan, recorded in Istanbul in November 2004, mixed at Rainbow Studio in Oslo in 2006 and released on ECM in September later that year.
+It was their first collaborative album and the result is a set of instrumental compositions that flow into each other like one continuous work.

-Kalhor recorded The Wind in Istanbul at November 2004 and mixed it, together with ECM producer Manfred Eicher at Oslo's Rainbow Studio in 2006.
+Reception

-Robin Denselow at The Guardian described the album as a "thoughtful, intriguing work".
+Robin Denselow of The Guardian described the album as a "thoughtful, intriguing work."